efournival/miogo/README.md

 # miogo

 ## TODO
-1. Find the most suitable database back-end (NoSQL)
+1. Decide what to keep and what to throw directly in the garbage (instance, groups, teams, ...)
-2. Decide what to keep and what to throw directly in the garbage (instance, groups, teams, ...)
+2. Syncing, front-end interface, compatibility with the old API?
-3. Syncing, front-end interface, compatibility with the old API?
+3. Security: AES?

 ## Roadmap
-* DB
+* MongoDB
 * Login
 * Upload
 * Browsing (list files, files info, ...)